Samarium: Other inorganic compounds

 Samarium carbides are prepared by melting a graphite-metal mixture in an inert atmosphere.
-After the synthesis, they are unstable in air and are studied also under inert atmosphere.
-Samarium monophosphide SmP is a semiconductor with the bandgap of 1.10 eV, the same as in silicon, and high electrical conductivity of n-type.
+After the synthesis, they are unstable in air and need to be studied under an inert atmosphere.
+Samarium monophosphide SmP is a semiconductor with a bandgap of 1.10 eV, the same as in silicon, and electrical conductivity of n-type.
 It can be prepared by annealing at 1100 C an evacuated quartz ampoule containing mixed powders of phosphorus and samarium.
 Phosphorus is highly volatile at high temperatures and may explode, thus the heating rate has to be kept well below 1 °C/min.
-Similar procedure is adopted for the monarsenide SmAs, but the synthesis temperature is higher at 1800 C.
+A similar procedure is adopted for the monarsenide SmAs, but the synthesis temperature is higher at 1800 C.

 Numerous crystalline binary compounds are known for samarium and one of the group 14, 15, or 16 elements X, where X is Si, Ge, Sn, Pb, Sb or Te, and metallic alloys of samarium form another large group.
 They are all prepared by annealing mixed powders of the corresponding elements.
 Many of the resulting compounds are non-stoichiometric and have nominal compositions SmaXb, where the b/a ratio varies between 0.5 and 3.